 In my last Po Wrestling-related recommendation, I wrote about had WWE had to get pretty creative during WrestleManis 36 thanks to COVID, as best epitomised by the hilariously bizarre, bizarrely hilariously Firefly Fun House match between John Cena and Bray Wyatt.

-The short version is that the event was done behind closed doors and the whole thing was pre-taped already, so the writers and producers took the opportunity to two a pair of cinematic matches — basically filmed fight scenes — the aforementioned Firefly Fun House on night two of the event, and a Boneyard Match on night two.
+The short version is that the event was done behind closed doors and the whole thing was pre-taped already, so the writers and producers took the opportunity to two a pair of cinematic matches — basically filmed fight scenes — the aforementioned Firefly Fun House on night two of the event, and a Boneyard Match on night one.

-He was never quite as popular or prominent as a Hulk Hogan or a Stone Cold, but he was a major of the company across four decades, and was notably one of the few major stars in WWE never to leave for WCW during the Monday Night Wars.
+He was never quite as popular or prominent as a Hulk Hogan or a Stone Cold, but he was a major part of the company across four decades, and was notably one of the few major stars in WWE never to leave for WCW during the Monday Night Wars.

 To put it in perspective, he made a record 27 WrestleMania appearances.
 Second place on the list is Triple H with 23.
 To put it further in perspective, Taker’s record is 25-2 (with 21 straight victories), Triple H’s (the owner of the company‘s son-in-law, by the way) is 10-13.